-NATHANIEL: To be honest, I couldn't tell you what steampunk really means.
+NATHANIEL: To be honest, I couldn't ROBERT: Truth is, if you haven't heard it, tell you what steampunk really means.
 I mean, we just play the stuff we like and let people tell us what it is.
-I'm glad you like it, by the way!
+I'm glad you like and read our lyrics, you'll notice things are riveted together in a way that doesn't exactly fit a standard timeline.

-ROBERT: From my understanding, "steampunk" is some new-fangled slang word referring to an anachronistic mix of things, old and new, in a way that wouldn't normally be

-Inquiring minds want to know: if you were going to hell, in which circle would you find yourself and why?
+ROBERT: From my understanding, "steampunk" is some new-fangled slang word referring to an anachronistic mix of things, old and new, in a way that wouldn't normally be mixed.
+If you look at us, listen to us, going to hell, in which circle would you find yourself and why?

-ROBERT: I'm still hoping our heroic deeds will cancel out our sins.
+ROBERT: I'm still hoping our heroic deeds will cancel out our

-NATHANIEL: I've got the all-circle pass with unlimited access.
+Unfortunately, our next NATHANIEL: I've got the all-circle pass with unlimited access.
 I mean, I'm going to be there for an awfully long time; I might as well make sure I get the best deal possible.
-Besides, most of my friends are going to be down there too, so it'd be nice to be able to visit them on occasion.
+Besides, most of my friends are going to be down there too, so it'd be nice between songs.
+What a to be able to visit them on occasion.

 JEAN-PAUL: Probably the 8th.
 We've been known to seduce a few audiences here and there.